2023 Water Quality Report

 As noted above, PWC adds fluoride to your water supply.
 Proven as a safe and healthy way to effectively prevent tooth decay, community water fluoridation has been recognized by the U.S. Centers for Disease Control (CDC) as one of ten great public health achievements of the 20th century.

-Our Water Meets or Surpasses All EPA Standards
+Our Water Meets All EPA Regulatory Requirements

-local water sources cause concerns about the safety of our drinking water.
-We share that concern about Per- and polyfluoroalkyl substances (PFAS) as PWC’s top priority is providing safe, high-quality drinking water that meets or exceeds all current regulatory standards.
+We understand that reports of contaminants in local water sources cause concerns about our drinking water.
+We share that concern about Per- and polyfluoroalkyl substances (PFAS) as PWC’s top priority is providing high-quality drinking water that meets all EPA regulatory requirements.

 The reports of GenX being discharged into the Cape Fear River are below the PWC/Fayetteville water service area and more than 20 miles downstream of where we take water from the river to treat.
 However, instances of GenX and other PFAS have been found in our sampling.

-It has been well reported that the predominant source of emerging compounds is the use of/and
+It has been well reported that the predominant source of emerging compounds is the use of/and manufacturing of products including cosmetics, shampoos, paints, food packaging, cleaning, stain and stick resistance products.

-Prior to the EPA announcing proposed PFAS drinking water standards in 2023, there had been no established regulatory limits for PFAS in drinking water.
 However, for nearly 10 years, PWC has advocated with regulatory agencies to reduce and prevent the discharge of industrial pollution/PFAS into the Cape Fear River, our primary drinking water source.
 While PFAS are present in our source water, the EPA says 70% of a consumer’s exposure to emerging compounds comes from non-drinking water sources.

 We understand the public’s desire for swift action to remove PFAS and we have a planned water treatment upgrade to Granular Activated Carbon (GAC) which has been studied at our plants and determined to be the most effective method for PWC.
 It is important to know that any water treatment upgrade is a major infrastructure investment and upgrades must be made for each of our drinking water plants.